 It is therefore not possible to transfer units of value between the respective Devices of Participants.
 Similarly, Participants may not make transfers to each other via their respective Virtual Accounts, if they have one.

-Section 6: Change to or cancellation of an Event – Allocation of unused units of value – Refund to Participant after the Event
+Section 6: Modification and cancellation of the Event – Allocation of unused units of value – Reimbursement of the Participant at the end of the Event

-Section 6-1: Cancellation of an Event
+Section 6-1: Modification and cancellation of an Event

-Weezevent shall make this refund if and to the extent that Weezevent is still in possession of sufficient funds to carry out such refunds, it being borne in mind that Weezevent only ensures the sale of goods and services to Participants to the extent such sales are fulfilled by Organiser.
+Weezevent shall make this refund if and to the extent that Weezevent is still in possession of sufficient funds to carry out such refunds, it being borne in mind that Weezevent only ensures the sale of goods and services to Participants to the extent such sales are fulfilled by the Organiser.

-By using the Weezevent Service, Participant expressly waives any remedy or recourse against Weezevent in connection with any such refunds.
-Weezevent shall, however, take all reasonable measures to enable Participants to obtain a refund from Organiser.
+By using the Weezevent Service, the Participant expressly waives any remedy or recourse against Weezevent in connection with any such refunds.
+Weezevent shall, however, take all reasonable measures to enable Participants to obtain a refund from the Organiser.

 In case of a refund, Participants who have not used all of the units loaded on their Device at the end of an Event and whose Device shows a balance of at least £0.50 may obtain a refund under the conditions set forth below.

 Section 6-2-4 : Refund request

-Any refund request from a Participant must reach Weezevent within 7 days after the end of the Event, or within the time limit previously agreed between Organiser and Weezevent and communicated by Organiser to Participants.
+Any refund request from a Participant must reach Weezevent within 7 days after the end of the Event, or within the time limit previously agreed between Organiser and Weezevent and communicated by the Organiser to Participants.

 Section 7: Suspension of the Service in case of legitimate doubt